ferrarimarco/dotfiles/README.md

 ## Contents

+This section describes the customizations and configurations included in these dotfiles.

 ### Software configuration

-- Visual Studio Code
-- Windows Subsystem for Linux
-- XFCE
+The dotfiiles include configuration files for the following softwares:

 - cURL
 - Git
+- Nano
+- SSH client
 - Tmux
+- Visual Studio Code
 - Wget
+- Windows Subsystem for Linux

 ### Shell customizations

+The dotfiiles include customization and configuration files for different shells.

 To avoid repetitions, the customizations are categorized considering the type of shell they are applicable to.
 All the customizations are in the